ibm-cloud-docs/vpc/bare_metal_server_image.md

 * The "ESXi 7.x BYOL" option provides ESXi in evaluation mode.
 The evaluation period is 60 days and begins at the time of provisioning.
 At any time during the 60-day evaluation period, you can convert from evaluation mode to licensed mode with your appropriate customer provided license.

 * The "ESXi 7.x" option provides ESXi in licensed mode and is activated during the provisioning process.
 Billing applies for IBM rented licenses.

+VMware ESXi on a Bare Metal Server for VPC is charged monthly and is calculated per CPU based on the selected profile.
+If you choose to rent VMware ESXi with your server, you are subject to a prorated monthly cost for the license instead of an hourly rate.
+Proration amount is variable based on your billing anniversary date.
+{: note}

 For more information about how to license ESXi, see [Licensing ESXi Hosts](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-28D25806-748B-49C0-97A1-E7DE5CB335A9.html){: external}.